-The biggest brutes of salmon return in the fall
+The biggest brutes return in the fall: King (Chinook) Salmon

-In early August we salmon fish the Umpqua River near Reedsport and Winchester bay.
-Later in August we move up north to the Siuslaw River following the fish.
-The Siuslaw is our home water and On the Line Guide Service is among some of the best Siuslaw River fishing guides.
+In early August we offer guided fishing trips on the Umpqua River near Reedsport and Winchester bay for the largest of all pacific salmon: Chinook, also known as King salmon.
+Later in August we move up north to the Siuslaw River following the salmon fishery.
+The Siuslaw is our home water and On the Line Guide Service is among the best Siuslaw River fishing guides.
 The biggest brutes of the salmon world return in the fall.
-These King or Chinook salmon can reach the 60 pound mark and 50 pounders are caught each year.
-Yet the average fish weighs in at 18-30 pounds of pure muscle.
+Chinook (King) salmon can reach the 60 pound mark and 50 pounders are caught each year.
+The average Chinook salmon weighs in at 18-30 pounds of pure muscle.
 We primarily fish plug cut herring in the lower reaches of these rivers.
 This triggers aggressive predatory responses from the chrome bright salmon lurking in the depths.

 We catch these Fall Kings low in the river, fresh from the ocean, giving you a deep red marbled meat for the dinner table.